Troubleshooting Guide

 Antivirus software is blocking PLAYDECK

-Please check that PLAYDECK is not blocked or blacklisted in your antivirus software.
-You may need to add PLAYDECK.exe as an exception to your antivirus software:
+You may need to add PLAYDECK.exe as an exception to your Antivirus software:

 c:\Program Files (x86)\JoyEventMedia\Playdeck\Playdeck.exe

-Unfortunately, our license protection system is sometimes recognized as false positive by some antivirus programs.
+Unfortunately, our license protection system is sometimes recognized as false positive by some Antivirus programs.
 We are in regular exchange with all major antivirus manufacturers, but we cannot always exclude such a false-positive finding.

-Here is a scan of our Application and a list of compatible Anti Virus Software.
+Here is a scan of our Application and a list of compatible Antivirus Software.

 Windows Version Vista/7/8